linode/docs/docs/uptime/analytics/open-web-analytics-install-and-launch-on-your-server.md

         http://your.domain/owa/

 2. After clicking on **Let's Get Started**, you should see a configuration page for your OWA installation.
-The first field will be filled in by OWA with the path to your OWA installation.
-The other fields on the page should be filled in with the information you set in the MySQL CLI:
+OWA will automatically fill in the first field with the path to your OWA installation.
+You will need to fill in the other fields on the page with the information you set in the MySQL CLI:

     [![Open Web Analytics set up screen.](/docs/assets/owa-install_small.png)](/docs/assets/owa-install.png)

 3. Click **Continue...**.

 4. Create a user account and define a domain to track.
-This user account will be how you log in to see your OWA statistics.
+You will log in to see your OWA statistics through this user account.

     {: .caution}
     > This process will display your password in plaintext once complete.
 Be careful if performing these steps in a public location.